jillb/WordPress-Diverse-Speaker-Workshop/README.md

 > ***Facilitator** - Proceed to next slide, Discussion*

 **Questions for the group:** What do you think?
 What are things you're worried about?
-Why haven’t you talked at a meetup or WordCamp?
-If you've only talked once, why did you not do it again?
+Why haven’t you spoken at a meetup or WordCamp?
+If you've only spoken once, why did you not do it again?

 > ***Facilitator** - Proceed to next slide, Why do you want to speak? \[title page\]*